Selph-Made-Solutions/CODStatusBot/README.md

 ### /addaccount

 Add a new account to be monitored by the bot.

-Usage: `/addaccount`

-This command will open a modal where you can enter:
+You'll need to provide:
 - Account Title: A name to identify the account
 - SSO Cookie: The Single Sign-On cookie associated with your Activision account
-- EZ-Captcha API Key (optional): Your personal API key for unlimited use

 ### /removeaccount

 Remove an account from being monitored by the bot.

-Usage: `/removeaccount`

-This command will display a list of your monitored accounts and prompt you to confirm the removal of the selected account.
-All related data will be permanently deleted from the bot.
+This will delete all associated data.

 ### /updateaccount

 Update the SSO cookie for an existing account.

-Usage: `/updateaccount`

-This command will display a list of your monitored accounts and allow you to update the SSO cookie for the selected account.
+Use this when your cookie expires or becomes invalid.

 ### /listaccounts

-List all your monitored accounts.
+List all your monitored accounts, including their current status and notification preferences.

-Usage: `/listaccounts`

 ### /accountlogs

-View the status change logs for a specific account.
+View the status change logs for a specific account or all accounts.
+This shows the last 10 status changes.

-Usage: `/accountlogs`

-This command will display a list of your monitored accounts and show the logs for the selected account.

 ### /accountage

 Check the age of a specific account.

-Usage: `/accountage`

-This command will display a list of your monitored accounts and show the age of the selected account.
+This displays the account's creation date and current age.

 ### /checknow

 Immediately check the status of all your accounts or a specific account.

-Usage: `/checknow [account_title]`

-- `account_title` (optional): The title of the specific account to check.
-If omitted, all accounts will be checked.
+This command is rate-limited for users without a personal API key.

 ### /setcheckinterval

-Set your preferences for check interval, notification interval, and notification type.
+Set your preferences for:

-Usage: `/setcheckinterval`

-This command will open a modal where you can enter:
-- Check Interval: How often the bot should check your accounts (in minutes)
+- Check Interval: How often the bot checks your accounts (in minutes)
-- Notification Interval: How often you want to receive status updates (in hours)
+- Notification Interval: How often you receive status updates (in hours)
-- Notification Type: Choose between "channel" or "dm" for notifications
+- Notification Type: Choose between channel or DM notifications

 ### /setcaptchaservice

 Set your personal EZ-Captcha API key for unlimited use and customizable check intervals.

-Usage: `/setcaptchaservice`

-This command will open a modal where you can enter your EZ-Captcha API key.

 ### /helpapi

-Display a guide on how to use the bot and set up your API key.
+Display a detailed guide on how to use the bot and set up your API key.

-Usage: `/helpapi`

 ### /helpcookie

-Display a guide on how to obtain your SSO cookie.
+Display a step-by-step guide on how to obtain your SSO cookie from the Activision website.

-Usage: `/helpcookie`

 ### /feedback

 Send anonymous feedback or suggestions to the bot developer.

-Usage: `/feedback <message>`

-- `message`: Your feedback or suggestion.
+This is sent directly to the developer's DMs.

-### /globalannouncement
+### /togglecheck

-Send a global announcement to all users of the bot (Admin only).

-Usage: `/globalannouncement`

-This command allows administrators to send important announcements to all users of the bot.
-The announcement will be sent to each user based on their notification preferences (DM or channel).
+Toggle automatic checks on/off for a monitored account.
+Useful for temporarily disabling checks on specific accounts.

 ## Notifications